crazyyy/wp-framework/wp-content/plugins/index-wp-mysql-for-speed/readme.txt

 == Description ==

-<h4>What's new in version 1.4?</h4>

-Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
-We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
-And, you can now upload saved Monitors so we can see your slowest queries.
-We'll use that information to improve future versions.
-Thanks, dear users!

-WordPress version updates attempt to restore some of WordPress's default keys.
-This plugin prompts you to add the high-performance keys after updates.

 <h4>How do I use this plugin?</h4>

-After you install this plugin, use it with the Index MySQL Tool under the Tools menu.
+After you install and activate this plugin, visit the Index MySQL Tool under the Tools menu.
+From there you can press the *Add Keys Now* button.
 If you have large tables, use it with [WP-CLI](https://wp-cli.org/) instead to avoid timeouts.
-Give the shell command _wp help index-mysql_ to learn how.
+See the WP-CLI section to learn more.

 <h4>What does it do for my site?</h4>